Sleep for Science

 back to top

-• Summer 2025 Training: Night and weekend training hours occur.
-Training includes instruction in background information on sleep and circadian science and research methods, ethics of human research, laboratory skills training, behavioral testing, scientific communication skills, and research projects backgrounds.
+• Summer 2026 Training: Most instruction is during weekday daytime hours, but night and weekend training hours occur.
+Training includes: instruction in background information on sleep and circadian science and research methods, ethics of human research, laboratory skills training, behavioral testing, scientific communication skills, and research projects backgrounds.

-• Scientific Conference: SLEEP 2025, the 39th Annual Conference of the Associated Professional Sleep Societies (APSS): June 7-11 in Seattle, WA.
+• Scientific Conference: SLEEP 2026, the 40th Annual Conference of the Associated Professional Sleep Societies (APSS): June 14-17 in Baltimore, MD.
 Apprentices are expected to join the Sleep Research Society (cost = $10 as trainee members) as soon as possible after accepting admission to the apprenticeship program.
-Preparation for and attendance at the scientific meeting in Seattle, WA is part of the apprenticeship experience; registration and transportation for the conference are provided.
+Preparation for and attendance at the scientific meeting in Baltimore, MD is part of the apprenticeship experience; registration, transportation, and lodging for the conference are provided by the apprenticeship program.

-• Research Projects in the Lab: Trainees will be engaged in laboratory research projects.
-They will work primarily on projects in the sleep lab.
+• Research Projects in the Lab: Trainees will be engaged primarily on projects in the sleep lab.
 Projects described above provide assorted opportunities to engage in sleep and circadian rhythms research in human participants.
 The challenging nature of human sleep and biological rhythms research requires apprentices to devote the summer entirely to this academic research experience and not have other jobs or course work.

 • Retreat/Colloquium: Scientists early in their research careers attend the retreat/colloquium to describe their career paths and their scientific research.
 The retreat/colloquium also includes presentations by research project leaders supported by the COBRE Center and by summer apprentices.